FA Cup 5th round draw: TV time, match dates and the teams Portsmouth could play

-The FA Cup is back this weekend as 32 teams face off for a place in the next round.
+The FA Cup was back at the weekend as 32 teams faced off for a place in the next round.

 On Monday night the Blues will find out who they may face in the fifth round of the competition when the draw is held.